-- 1. Minorities;
+- 1. People of color, particularly Black, African American, Hispanic, Latinx, and Indigenous people;

 - 2. Women;

 - 3. Veterans;

 - 4. People with disabilities; and

 - 5. People who are LBGTQ+

 Goals

 The goals that Ganesh Wellness is committed to achieving though this plan and our vision include: